CanKeles5/CENG502-Spring2023/Keles/Readme.md

 # 3. Experiments and results
 ## 3.1.
 Experimental setup

+Becouse of resource constraints, we made a few differences on the experimental setup.

 **Model:** We conducted our experiments with a pre-trained DeiT-III-Small model.
 The pre-trained model was trained on the ImageNet 1K dataset.

 **Dataset:** Instead of using the full ImageNet1K dataset, we used ImageNet-Mini becouse of resource constraints.
 Authors state that fine tuning a single layer is relatively fast, but in our PyTorch implementation this was not the case.
 With the pre-trained model, the top-1 accuracy on the ImageNet 1K dataset was %80.5.

-Fine tuning: Authors fine tune the models until a treshold for the error is passed.
+**Fine tuning:** Authors fine tune the models until a treshold for the error is passed.
 We omited this and only fine tuned each layer for 5 epochs becouse of resource constraints.

 ## 3.2.
 Running the code